 It’s common practice to pay tolls when entering or exiting a highway in Europe.
 Each time a car reaches the gate, the driver needs to pay either with a card or cash to open the gate.
-In order to test drive IOTA, we decided to design a prototype of a system that automates toll payments.
+In order to test drive IOTA, we decided to design a prototype of a system for automated in-car toll payments.

 The general idea is shown in the image below.